-Kasey Windels is an assistant professor of advertising at the University of Florida College of Journalism and Communication.
+Kasey Windels is an associate professor in the Department of Advertising at the University of Florida College of Journalism and Communications.

 Before joining UF in 2018, Windels was an associate professor of digital advertising at Louisiana State University.
 Prior to LSU, she was an assistant professor at DePaul University.